-RANDOM FOIL: Another way to foil egg, and to use up any leftover bits of adhesive and foil, is an all over random pattern.
-Just rub bits of adhesive on egg and then rub with leftover foil.
+RANDOM FOIL: Another way to foil egg, and to use up any leftover bits of adhesive and foil, is an all-over random pattern.
+Just rub bits of adhesive on the egg and then rub with leftover foil.

 Steps to Make This: